powersync-ja/powersync-js/demos/vue-supabase-todolist/README.md

 ## Note: Beta Release

-This package is currently in an beta release.
+This package is currently in a beta release.

 ## Overview